 For starters, pass the complimentary bread that most restaurants offer.
 Let them know as soon as they take your drink order that you will not be wanting the bread.

-This is important since many establishments use flour to thicken theirs.
+This is important since many establishments use flour to thicken their sauces.
 Swap starchy sides for green vegetables or side salad.
 Don’t forget to say no to the croutons in your salad, no need to fish them out when you can avoid them altogether.

 Why not consider ordering breakfast for dinner?
 Many restaurants serve breakfast all day long.
 Order an omelet and ask for extra vegetables.
 Pass on the carb-loaded potato hash browns and order extra bacon or sausage instead.

 What about dessert?
 Why not order a small bowl of whipped cream?
 Most places won’t even charge you for this.
+Maybe they even have fresh berries as a choice.
 This is a great solution especially when others are ordering carb-rich desserts.

 Sometimes stopping at a fast-food restaurant is your only option when dining.
 This is especially true when traveling.
 Don’t lose hope you can still make a healthy choice. created a great infographic that can assist you in choosing your best option to stay in ketosis.